 There are many progression routes into the software industry.
 Future career paths could include software testing, software engineer, web developer, application developer, mobile app developer, games developer, systems analyst, project manager.

 Students are well positioned to progress to Master's study.
-A new M.Eng in Connected and Autonomous Vehicles is one such option at IT Sligo.
+Options include the M.Eng in Connected and Autonomous Vehicles and the MSc in Data Science

 |Strategic Technology Management||05|

 |User Experience (UX)||05|

 [E] = Elective Module.
 Modules subject to availability.